Glossary of Terms

 Subsidized Direct Loan–A need-based loan on which the interest is paid by the federal government during the in-school, grace, and deferment periods.

-Term Bill–A student’s term bill consists of room, board, fees, books (if charged at the book store), and other miscellaneous expenses.
+Term Bill–A student’s term bill consists of housing, meals, fees, books (if charged at the book store), and other miscellaneous expenses.

 Unsubsidized Direct Loan–A non need-based loan on which the interest is not paid by the federal government.
 Borrowers are responsible for the interest on all unsubsidized loans from the date the loan is disbursed.
 Students may choose to pay the interest while they are in school or they may allow the interest to accrue and be capitalized on the principal when they begin repayment.